littlebigbot/belladonnarose/README.md

-# nothing is holy but every thing is sacred
+# no thing is holy but every thing is sacred

 this is an experiment.